 Table 5-1 summarizes the impact fee eligible costs for projects from Table 4-1.
-The calculated cumulative can be found in Appendix D.
+The calculated cumulative interest includes the following assumptions:

 - Existing impact fee eligible CIP

 - Based on the actual interest for the already outstanding debt for the full term of the bond issuance.

 - Future impact fee eligible CIP

 - Based on the projects start date.

 - Utilizing a bond issuance cost of 2.0%.

 - Utilizing an interest rate of 4.0%.

 - Utilizing a Fort Worth bond term of 30 years.